Ovarian Cancer and Talcum Powder Concerns on the Rise

 However, according to Harvard researcher Dr. Daniel Cramer, who has made studying ovarian cancer his life’s work, use of talc may contribute to about 10,000 new cases of ovarian cancer each year.
 So although the increase may be small, the impact on women’s lives is not.
 According to Dr. Cramer’s research, baby powder on the genitals may migrate through the vagina to the uterus, fallopian tubes and ovaries, with evidence of talc found within some ovarian tumors.
 (Talc applied to other areas of the body has shown no link to cancer, according to researchers.)

 Last fall a federal jury in Sioux City heard evidence that Johnson & Johnson, the defendant in an ovarian cancer lawsuit, had known about the talc-ovarian cancer link for decades but chose not to include a warning on its talc products.
 After hearing from both sides, the jury found that, indeed, J&J’s Shower-to-Shower body talc caused the woman’s ovarian cancer.

 Other women are coming forward.
 Plaintiffs with ovarian cancer have asked a California judge to certify a class action lawsuit against the makers of talcum powder for failing to warn them of the increased risk.

 What I Say

 Why take the risk?
 The American Cancer Society advices women to stop using talc on themselves or their babies.
 Powders are considered dangerous to babies because they can be inhaled.
 The ACS points out you can use corn-based powders instead.
 Even just plain cornstarch absorbs moisture and can smooth a bad diaper rash.

-And, if you have used talc for years and developed ovarian cancer, talk to a lawyer who specializes in taking big companies to court over dangerous products to see what recourse you have.
+And, if you have used talc for years and developed ovarian cancer, talk to one of our attorneys about filing a talcum powder lawsuit to obtain fair compensation for the damages you have suffered.
 Sometimes lawsuits are the only way to get big companies to do the right thing.